namnamir/threat-hunting/Cybersecurity-Terms.md

  - **Rule**: An instruction developed to allow or deny access to a system by comparing the validated identity of the subject to an access control list.
  - **Segregation of Duties**: The practice of ensuring that a single person cannot complete an organizational process; forces collusion as a means to reduce insider threats.
 Also commonly known as Separation of Duties.
  - **Subject**: Generally an individual, process or device causing information to flow among objects or change to the system state.
 Source: NIST SP800-53 R4
- - **Technical Controls**: The security controls (i.e., safeguards or countermeasures" for an information system that are primarily implemented and executed by the information system through mechanisms contained in the haindividual'sware or firmware components of the System.
+ - **Technical Controls**: The security controls (i.e., safeguards or countermeasures) for an information system that are primarily implemented and executed by the information system through mechanisms contained in the hardware, software, or firmware components of the system.
- - **Turnstile**: A one-way spinmother'sr or barrier that allows only one person at a time to enter a building or pass through an area.
+ - **Turnstile**: A one-way spin or barrier that allows only one person at a time to enter a building or pass through an area.
  - **Unix**: An operating system used in software development.
- - **User Provisionin"**: The process of creating, maintaining and deactivating user identities on a system.
+ - **User Provisioning**: The process of creating, maintaining and deactivating user identities on a system.

 # Network Security
  - **Application programming interface (API)**: A set of routines, standards, protocols, and tools for building software applications to access a web-based software application or web tool.